What do mortgage lenders look for on your tax returns?

-When you apply for a mortgage, your lender will ask you to provide financial documentation, including 1-2 years’ worth of tax returns.
-You’re probably wondering exactly how those tax returns affect your mortgage application.
+When you apply for a mortgage, your lender is likely to ask you to provide financial documentation, which may include 1 to 2 years’ worth of tax returns.
+You’re probably wondering exactly how those tax returns can affect your mortgage application.
 We’ll break it down for you.

-Your tax returns, along with the other financial documents in your mortgage application, are used to determine exactly how much you can afford to spend on your mortgage every month.
-Because a mortgage commits you to years of payments, we want to make sure your loan is affordable both now and later in life.
-While getting a snapshot of your current finances is a good start, we also need to predict your future ability to pay.
+Your tax returns, along with the other financial documents. in your mortgage application, are used to determine how much you can afford to spend on your home loan every month.
+Because a mortgage commits you to years of payments, lenders want to make sure your loan is affordable to you both now and years down the road.

-- 1-2 years of business tax returns (if you own more than 25% of a business)
+- 1 to 2 years of business tax returns (if you own more than 25% of a business)

 Depending on your unique financial picture, we might ask for additional paperwork.
-For example, if you have any real estate investments, we may need to see your Schedule E. Or if you’re self-employed, you may have to provide a copy of your Profit and Loss (P&L) statement.
-If you’re not required to submit tax returns, we may be able to use your tax transcripts instead.
+For example, if you have any real estate investments, you may need to submit your Schedule E paperwork for the past 2 years.
+If you’re self-employed, you may have to provide copies of your Profit and Loss (P&L) statements.
+On the other hand, if you’re not required to submit tax returns, lenders may be able to use your tax transcripts instead.
+If you are self-employed, a business owner, or earn income through other sources (such as rental income or significant interest income), you’re more likely to be asked for your tax returns along with additional paperwork.
 Here’s a guide to what documents lenders might need for your specific situation.

 Once we calculate your loan-eligible income, we’ll use that number to determine a couple of things:

-Income stability: We’ll be looking to see that your income has been stable and consistent over a 2-year period and likely to continue into the future.
-That way we can make sure that you can comfortably afford your mortgage in the long run.
-We might ask for additional documentation if we see decreasing year-to-year income, changes in your pay structure, recent job switches, etc. (You can learn more about how lenders consider your employment income here.)
+We’ll also be looking to see that your income has been consistent over 2 years, and that it will likely remain stable in the future.
+That way, we can make sure that you’ll be able to comfortably afford your mortgage in the long run.
+If we see decreasing year-to-year income, changes in your pay structure, recent job switches, or other fluctuations, then we might ask for additional documentation.
+(You can learn more about how lenders consider your employment income here.)

-Is there any way to prepare your tax returns for a smoother mortgage process?
+How to prepare your tax returns for a smoother mortgage process

 Have questions about exactly how your tax returns will affect your mortgage application?
 Talk to one of our licensed Mortgage Experts and get some clarity.